ecmwf/ecflow/docs/glossary.rst

       - :term:`repeat` *enumerated*: use the index values as integers.
 See example below
       - :term:`repeat` *integer*: use the implicit integer values
       - :term:`repeat` *date*: use the date values as integers.
 Use of plus/minus on repeat date variable uses date arithmetic
+      - :term:`repeat` *datetime*: use the date+time instant values as integers.
+Use of plus/minus on repeat datetime variable uses second arithmetic
       - :term:`limit`: the limit value is used as an integer.
 This allows a degree of prioritisation amongst tasks under a limit
       - :term:`late`: the value is stored in a flag, and is a simple boolean.
 Used to signify when a task is late.